Being a digital nomad opens up the possibility of working and travelling all over the world.

-I’ve not been to Casablanca the commercial capital, or Rabat the actual Capital city of Morocco where the King of Morocco lives, but from what everyone has told me Marrakesh is more popular for a reason, it has so much more character especially in the Medina.
+I’ve not been to Casablanca the commercial capital, or Rabat the actual Capital city of Morocco where the King of Morocco lives, but from what everyone told me Marrakesh is more popular for a reason, it has so much more character especially in the Medina.

 Personally my favourite place in Morocco is Essaouira, so I headed down there next.
 As well as blogging I love working with animals and have been a number of times to Essaouira now with the charity Help The Street Animals Of Morocco (HSAM).

-Unfortunately in many countries all over the world people have not the money or resources to care for and sterilise animals, so HSAM are essential to the street animals wellbeing.
+Unfortunately in many countries all over the world people have not got the money or resources to care for and sterilise animals, so HSAM are essential to the street animals wellbeing.